coding4future-gbr/coding4future/index.md

 In case of any questions please contect us: **coding4future.gbr@gmail.com**.
 Susan and Chris are glad to assist you.

-You or your children have always wanted to learn the basics of programming?
-You like puzzles and want to control robots?
-No problem.
-In our course you will learn the core concepts of programming with Karel.

 {% include video id="YoVw8E7MOSo" provider="youtube" %}